microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

         PackageVersion minVersion = WINDOWSAPPSDK_RUNTIME_VERSION_UINT64);

 #if defined(WIL_ENABLE_EXCEPTIONS)
-    /// Call MddBootstrapInitialize and throws an exception if it fails; returns an RAII objecct that reverts
+    /// Call MddBootstrapInitialize and throws an exception if it fails; returns an RAII object that reverts
     ///
     /// Initialize the calling process to use Windows App SDK's framework package.
     ///